IamRaduB/sync-i18n/README.md

     - if a key path is missing, start the prompt and request a value
     - if an orphan key is present, remove it automatically
     - output a report of the actions taken
-4. Add command - add flag to allow reordering of the keys alphabetically